uea-teaching/graphics1-2022/lectures/transforms_01.md

 ::: incremental

 - _Translation_ and _Rotation_
-- preserves the signed Euclidean distance between every pair of points
+- preserves the Euclidean distance between every pair of points
+- preserves "handedness" of the object

 :::